HoiyeungNg/AIoT_Caring/README.md

 # Instructions for deploying and running:

 ## For Moto 360:
-Open developer mode\n
+Open developer mode.
-Choose debug with wifi\n
+Choose debug with wifi.
-adb connect the ip like "192.168.43.20" on laptop/ or use the virtual emulator Change network permission in res/xml/network_security_config for laptop local server ip like "192.168.43.156" Change the url in "HeartRateActivity" like "http://192.168.43.156:8000/mycare/heart_rate" Choose the watch and run the "wear" in android studio "MyThirdAPP" will be installed
+adb connect the ip like "192.168.43.20" on laptop/ or use the virtual emulator.
+Change network permission in res/xml/network_security_config for laptop local server ip like "192.168.43.156".
+Change the url in "HeartRateActivity" like "http://192.168.43.156:8000/mycare/heart_rate".
+Choose the watch and run the "wear" in android studio "MyThirdAPP" will be installed
 Choose "demo heart rate sensor" in the app